1Novac1/Telegram-bot/README.md

 This is a telegram bot based on a console application.
 It can extract the audio file by linking to a video hosted on YouTube video hosting.

-At the moment, only 3 teams are implemented in this bot, 2 of which:
+At the moment, only 3 commands are implemented in this bot, 2 of which:

 - /help - commands list
 - /get - get a music